jlorieau/geomancy/README.md

 - [file and directory paths](#checkpath) exist
 - [executables](#checkexec) are available and, optionally, of the correct version
 - [check grouping](#check-groups) and conditional evaluation
+- supports setting values with environment variable substitution.
+  ex: ``checkPath: {HOME}/.geomancy.toml``

+The following is an example ``geomancy`` run with an example checks file.

 ```shell
 $ geo examples/geomancy.toml